benoitvallon/titlecase-french/README.md

 # The rules

-There are 5 main types of rules:
+There are 5 main rules:

 - A title always starts with a word in uppercase
 - A specific list of words are in lowercase